-At the dock, set the rig down with the mast base by the board's universal.
-Tip the board on its side and attach the rig, then slide the whole mess into the water on the downwind side of the dock.
-Angle the centerboard down, and get on the board and paddle it a few feet away from the dock before trying to uphaul (lift the sail).
+Get on the board, lay down, and paddle it a few feet away from the dock before trying to stand up and uphaul (lift) the sail.
 Get clear of the boats and dock before you try to stand up.
 Begin with the board approximately at a right angle to the wind, and the sail on the downwind side of the board (Figure A).
 Take the uphaul in your hands and stand up slowly, keeping your weight over the centerline of the board.
 Foot placement is important.
 Your feet should straddle the mast base, about shoulder width apart, with the front foot (the one closest to the board's bow) right by the mast base and the rear foot about a foot from the mast base.
 Your feet must be on the centerline of the board, shown as the arrow on the board in Figure A. Keep your knees slightly bent, and your weight on the balls of your feet.